-Especially if that means a personal brand that comes with a hefty social media following…
+Especially if your a personal brand comes with a hefty social media following…

 But it’s not all about your career prospects.

-Having a personal brand and being active on social media while advocating for your company and its products/services will help you with your current role too!
+Having a personal brand, and being active on social media while advocating for your company and its products/services will help with your current role too!

 If you’re in sales, you’re generating leads from social 🔥

 You regularly share company and industry content, and now your network knows you as the go-to person for [insert your speciality].
 You could become a thought leader!